basarat/typescript-react/00 why/README.md

 # Why use TypeScript with React
 > You get a much better developer experience when using TypeScript with React compared to many other frameworks that work off of simple template strings because JSX is embedded within TypeScript.

 > In this lesson we give a demonstration of the some of the powerful refactorings and type checks enabled by using TypeScript with React.

-Here we have a simple basic ReactJS application.
+Here we have a basic ReactJS application.

 ```js
 import * as React from 'react';